Student life and mental health

 You may already be living with an existing mental health problem and be receiving help and support for this.
-As you transition to life as a student you may find that your support changes location or you transition from CAMHS (Child and Adolescent Mental Health Services) to adult services.
+As you start life as a student you may find that your support changes location or you transition from CAMHS (Child and Adolescent Mental Health Services) to adult services.

-It is important to continue your support if needed and become familiar with what this will look like for you as a student.
+It's important to continue your support if needed, become familiar with what this might be and how it will work while you are a student.